Contextual Keyword Targeting - Campaign Manager

 Upload a Keyword List using an Excel template

-2. In the first worksheet, enter the keywords into column A. We recommend using 20-40 keywords.
+2. In the first worksheet, enter the keywords into column A.

 3. Name, save, and close the file.

-4. On the Create a New Keyword List page, select Upload Excel File.
+4. On the Create a New Keyword List page, select Upload File.
 Find and select the file containing your keyword list.
 Click Add.

 5. Your keyword list will populate in the table to the right.